duclvQ/improved_DDNet/README.md

 'pip -r install requirements.txt'

-## download train/test.pickle to folder "data"
+## download train/test.pickle to folder "data", and the folder "pose_new_v2" which contains the skeleton file of all videos to root folder
 data/COBOT/train.pickle
 ........../test.pickle